dtodorowa/slovenglish/README.md

 **Tina** we love Tina), so this app leans on the phone's own speech engine.

 Also checked DeepL, it was trying to read English, it was awful(ly entertaining).
+Also checked the internet, everything looked really ugly, ngl.

 ## How it works